occamLab/invisible-map-generation/README.md

   - There is an issue with newer versions of Eigen, a dependency of g2opy.
     [This pull request](https://github.com/uoip/g2opy/pull/16) fixes it.
   - If g2o is building for the wrong python version, see [this issue](https://github.com/uoip/g2opy/issues/9).
+- Additional Python requirements can be installed using the included requirements.txt

 ## Source Files
 - `map_processing`: Python package containing the files that process the maps using g2o